usaid-cs/yesterday-i-learned/investing.md

 - A "buy" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a buy when a stock dips below a certain price.
 - Inflation favours banks (somehow).
 So, buy bank stocks when [the idiot](https://forwardprogressives.com/wp-content/uploads/2017/07/trump-idiot-1.jpg) does anything that encourages inflation.
 - You can buy before or after the [ex-dividend date](https://www.investopedia.com/terms/e/ex-dividend.asp) (after which the shares will drop in price, because they won't be paid dividends).
 You just need to know that.
 If you buy before the date, you should pay no more than the value of the stock % dividend percentage.
+- If you are looking to "bargain buy" after a market crash: the bigger the crash, the longer it takes for market sentiment to recover.
+A small correction can recover within days.
+A large correction can plateau for a whole year.

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)

 (Also called 套現, or "cash out")

 - When the price is right (hits your target).
 [Do not be greedy.](http://www.investopedia.com/articles/stocks/08/learn-loss.asp)
 - When the price is too low (where you lose too much).
+If you are trading with a non-registered account (read: TFSA or RRSP), look into [tax loss harvesting](https://youngandthrifty.ca/tax-loss-harvesting-benefits/) (swapping funds with funds of another kind during a loss, and the loss becomes tax credit).
 - When the company is no longer doing its business the right way or making enough sales
 - When a better stock exists
 - When the company is acquired
 - When the company goes bankrupt (selling it doesn't give you money, but you can claim it as capital loss)
 - [When you anticipate a market failure](http://www.reddit.com/r/stocks/comments/53znlq/_/).
+- [Wen your entire portfolio is at risk](https://www.forbes.com/sites/investor/2020/03/05/buy-hold-or-sell-whats-the-right-response-to-current-fears/) and need liquid cash.
 - A "sell" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a sell when a stock goes above a certain price.
 - [In May](https://en.wikipedia.org/wiki/Sell_in_May)
 - When it is November/December, and the price [went down during the year](https://www.reddit.com/r/stocks/comments/7b4x2z/end_of_year_selloff/).
-This can be claimed as investment loss.
+This can be claimed as investment loss... but [only if you sell it within the deadline](https://www.tsinetwork.ca/daily-advice/how-to-invest/capital-gains-in-canada-what-is-tax-loss-selling-2/).
 (Similarly, because you konw people will sell for tax credits, it is not wise to buy stocks in November/December, since they are likely to go down as people sell.)
 - ~~In 2019.
 2020 is when the last of baby boomers reach the age of 60.~~ (But they don't just sell everything at once, so ignore me.)
 - When 10 years is up.
 That is enough time to guarantee a typical stock to have gone up.
 - Never, because you're holding and collecting dividends.